 First and foremost, “SecureLink” is the name of Digital Check’s new-generation network API.
 This is the software that lets the scanner communicate with your branch or office network.
 It uses a streamlined network protocol so that it can accept commands from any device that can run a browser.

 The original SecureLink API (sometimes informally called “SecureLink 1.0”) was launched in 2015 and is only for TellerScan and CheXpress models.
 The current SecureLink 2.0 API also works with those models, as well as the SmartSource scanner line.

 That’s the device you’re reading about on this page!
 It’s basically just a very small computer that runs the SecureLink API and plugs into your scanner to help it run in a network environment.

 Don’t want to start from scratch with your hardware if you change operating environments?
-If you use the SecureLink Network Module, you can keep your existing TellerScan or CheXpress scanner install base.
+If you use the SecureLink Appliance, you can keep your existing TellerScan or CheXpress scanner install base.

-At about the same size as a hockey puck, the SecureLink Network Module can fit just about anywhere on your desktop or teller station.
+At about the same size as a hockey puck, the SecureLink Appliance can fit just about anywhere on your desktop or teller station.
 Since it’s small and hardly uses any power, it doesn’t have any special ventilation or location requirements, either.

 Despite operating in some of the most remote areas of the continental United States across South Dakota and Nebraska, Security First was also an early adopter of modern virtual branch technology.
 Since making the leap in the early 2000s, the bank has gained wealth of knowledge about networking in all types of conditions.
 It even uses virtual workstations on its Badlands Express, a traveling “branch on wheels” that visits the even more isolated communities on Native American reservations in South Dakota.
 If you’re a community or regional institution considering making the switch, their story should provide lots of inspiration!